 Generally not required for stays of up to 90 days; however, travellers from some nations may require a visa, so double-check with the Greek embassy.

-The list of countries whose nationals can stay in Greece for up to three months without a visa includes Australia, Canada, all EU countries, Iceland, Israel, Japan, New Zealand, Norway, Switzerland and the USA.
-Other countries included are the European principalities of Monaco and San Marino and most South American countries.
+The list of countries whose nationals can stay in Greece for up to 90 days without a visa includes Australia, Canada, all EU countries, Iceland, Israel, Japan, New Zealand, Norway, Switzerland and the USA.
+Other countries included are the European principalities of Monaco and San Marino, and most South American countries.
 The list changes though – contact Greek embassies for the latest.
+The Greek Ministry of Foreign Affairs publishes an updated list of countries requiring visas (www.mfa.gr/en/visas).

-If you wish to stay in Greece for longer than three months within a six-month period, you require a visa from the Greek embassy in your country of residence.
+If you wish to stay in Greece for longer than three months within a six-month period, you will probably require a national visa (type D) from the Greek embassy in your country of residence.
 You are unable to apply for this in Greece.
-Unlike student and work visas, tourist visas are rarely granted for more than three months.

 - Photography In churches, avoid using a flash or photographing the main altar, which is considered taboo.
-At archaeological sites, you'll be stopped from using a tripod which marks you as a professional and thereby requires special permissions.
+At archaeological sites, you'll be stopped from using a tripod, as this marks you as a professional and thereby requires special permissions.

 - Places of worship If you visit churches, cover up with a shawl or long sleeves and a long skirt or trousers to show respect.
 Some places will deny admission if you're showing too much skin.